DataDog/gostackparse/README.md

 gostackparse has been tested using a combination of hand picked [test-fixtures](./test-fixtures), [property based testing](https://github.com/DataDog/gostackparse/search?q=TestParse_PropertyBased), and [fuzzing](https://github.com/DataDog/gostackparse/search?q=Fuzz).

+## Comparsion to panicparse

+[panicparse](https://github.com/maruel/panicparse) is a popular library implementing similar functionality.

+gostackparse was created to provide a subset of the functionality using ~10x less code while achieving > 100x faster performance.
+If you like fast minimalistic code, you might prefer it.
+If you're looking for more features and a larger community, use panicparse.

 ## Benchmarks

 gostackparse includes a small benchmark that shows that it can parse [test-fixtures/waitsince.txt](./test-fixtures/waitsince.txt) at ~300 MiB/s and how that compares to panicparse.